Outreach and Inclusion

 All our outreach is FREE to participants and all concerts are FREE to under 25’s to encourage inclusivity and engagement.

-• Side-by-Side – the opportunity to work with, rehearse and perform with outstanding professional ensembles.
+- Side-by-Side – the opportunity to work with, rehearse and perform with outstanding professional ensembles in our September 2025 Festival

-• Music@Malling Scratch Orchestra – launched in May 2022, this ensemble is held outside of schools and brings young people of all ages and abilities together to make music alongside professional musicians.
-BOOK NOW for our 2024 sessions!
+- Music@Malling Scratch Orchestra – launched in May 2022, this ensemble is held outside of schools and brings young people of all ages and abilities together to make music alongside professional musicians.
+BOOK NOW for our 2025 sessions.
+Sessions are on Sunday mornings once a month at Malling Abbey and are FREE.